Nikon D3400 vs Fujifilm X-H1

 Body comparison: Nikon D3400 vs Fujifilm X-H1

 An illustration of the physical size and weight of the Nikon D3400 and the Fujifilm X-H1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3400 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-H1 is notably larger (12 percent) than the Nikon D3400.
 Moreover, the X-H1 is substantially heavier (51 percent) than the D3400.
 It is noteworthy in this context that the X-H1 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.